 Austin Water generally funds the water conservation programs from their annual Operation and Maintenance (O&M) budget through rate revenues collected.
-Due to the state's cost-of-service requirements for public utilities (see Texas Water Code §§13.182, 13.183, and 13.184), Austin Water generally uses the utility cost-benefit approach when issuing money from customer revenues to private individuals, rebate amounts are based on a direct, quantifiable, and comparable benefit to rate payers of the utility.
-The utility cost-benefit approach is commonly used by major municipal utilities8.
+Due to the state's cost-of-service requirements for public utilities (see Texas Water Code §§13.182, 13.183, and 13.184), Austin Water generally uses the utility cost-benefit approach when issuing money from customer revenues to private individuals.
+With the cost-benefit approach, rebate amounts are based on a direct, quantifiable, and comparable benefit to rate payers of the utility.
+The utility cost-benefit approach is commonly used by major municipal utilities.